 You can use the CPU Profiler to inspect your app’s CPU usage and thread activity in real time while interacting with your app, or you can inspect the details in recorded method traces, function traces, and system traces.

-The specific kinds of information that the CPU Profiler records and shows are determined by which recording configuration you choose:
+The detailed information that the CPU Profiler records and shows is determined by which recording configuration you choose:

 - System Trace: Captures fine-grained details that allow you to inspect how your app interacts with system resources.

 Method and function traces: For each thread in your app process, you can find out which methods (Java) or functions (C/C++) are executed over a period of time, and the CPU resources each method or function consumes during its execution.
 You can also use method and function traces to identify callers and callees.
 A caller is a method or function that invokes another method or function, and a callee is one that is invoked by another method or function.
 You can use this information to determine which methods or functions are responsible for invoking particular resource-heavy tasks too often and optimize your app’s code to avoid unnecessary work.

 When recording method traces, you can choose sampled or instrumented recording.
 When recording function traces, you can only use sampled recording.

 For details of using and choosing each of these trace options, see Choose a recording configuration.